yongxuDM/yongxuDM.github.io/_pages/about.md

 * For more information, see [2412.21137](https://arxiv.org/abs/2412.21137) and [Phys.Lett.B 865 (2025) 139483](https://doi.org/10.1016/j.physletb.2025.139483)

 <img src="/images/GWDM_Probe.png" alt="Editing a markdown file for a talk" width="800" height="400">

-Full-spectrum analysis of gravitational wave production: from inflation to reheating and radiation phasse
----
-* In [2505.08868](https://arxiv.org/abs/2505.08868), we provided the full spectra of GW produced both during and after inflation